HouseOfAngular/nestjs-packages/packages/typed-cqrs/README.md

 After running `npm run build`, run `npm link` from the root directory to have it visible as globally installed package.

-Next, in the project you want to use it, within its root directory, run `npm link nestjs-typed-cqrs`
+Next, in the project you want to use it, within its root directory, run `npm link @nestjs-architects/typed-cqrs`